-- The Family Support telephone line.
-In each district all week (between 9-4pm), experienced Family Support Workers will be available in their localities to provide information, advice and support.
-This will enable a family or practitioner to have a same day telephone consultation. - Online booking for short courses and parenting programmes to enable easy accessibility - Short courses the ability to book onto short 2-hour courses in a range of subjects such as sleep, routines and boundaries and challenging behaviour - Parenting programmes: More in-depth support delivered through a variety of parenting groups available to meet a variety of needs, including Special Education Needs and Disabilities - 121 direct work: available for short pieces of targeted work (such as sleep advice) and also available for more in depth support via an Early Help Pathway to Change plan
+- Online parenting support information (via Family Information Website) - Duty Family Support Workers in each district all week (9-4pm).
+This will enable a family or practitioner to have a same day telephone consultation regarding parenting or behaviour concerns. - Online booking for short courses and parenting programmes to enable easy accessibility - Online parenting courses (Triple P and Solihull Approach) - Short courses the ability to book onto short 2-hour courses in a range of subjects such as sleep, routines and boundaries, challenging behaviour and home conditions - Parenting programmes: More in-depth support delivered through a variety of parenting groups available to meet a variety of needs, including Special Education Needs and Disabilities

+• 121 work: available via an Early Help Pathway to Change plan - targeted support to meet short term needs